Nostalgic Vintage Photos That Define The 1970s

 Everyone had roller fever in the ‘70s, even Playmate of the Year 1978 Debra Jo Fondren.
 Supposedly, Fondren was working as a waitress at Gallagher’s Steak House in Beaumont, Texas, when photographer Robert Scott Hooper stumbled upon her.
 It’s clear that this tiny blonde beauty was a knockout, but the thing that made her stand out among the rest of the blond babes at the mansion was her hair that went all the way down to her knees.
 When she was offered a contract with the men’s magazine her only stipulation was that she wouldn’t cut her hair.

 Only 28 centers for a hamburger?
 Who's got a time machine?

 It’s Friday night, the windows are rolled down and you’ve got your arm hanging out into the breeze.
 What are you having for dinner?
-If it’s the ‘70s and you’re in Utah it’s probably a burger from Dee's Drive-In, the clown themed burger chain that could be found throughout the Beehive State.
-The clown on their sign was definitely the star of the show, who could forget about a giant guy covered in paint advertising turnovers?
+If it’s the ‘70s and you’re in Utah, it’s probably a burger from Dee's Drive-In, the clown-themed burger chain that could be found throughout the Beehive State.
+The clown on their sign was definitely the star of the show.
+Who could forget about a giant guy covered in paint who was advertising turnovers?
 Not us.
-As the ‘70s wained the family who owned the chain sold Dee’s Drive-In to Hardees, bringing an end to the reign of the great clown burger god.
+As the ‘70s wained, the family who owned the chain sold Dee’s Drive-In to Hardees, bringing an end to the reign of the great clown burger god.